It's not uncommon to experience uncomfortable moments in your relationship every so often. Even the best and healthiest of couples deal with

-Experts say ongoing feelings of unease are worth looking into.
+Ongoing feelings of unease in a relationship are worth looking into, according to experts.
 As

 There's no such thing as a perfect relationship, and ongoing problems certainly can't be fixed overnight.
 But if any of the habits listed below sound familiar, especially if they keep cropping up, it's time to check in, reevaluate